 - What is rhinoplasty?

-- What are the risks and complications?
+- What are the risks and complications of rhinoplasty?

 - Find a local Plastic Surgeon in your town

 It is important to check in with the surgical facility on time.
 Bring all papers and forms including any preoperative orders and history sheets.
 Wear comfortable loose fitting clothes that do not have to be pulled over the head.
 Leave all jewelry and valuables at home.
 Remove all make-up with a cleansing cream.
 Thoroughly wash the face with soap and water and do not apply make-up or creams.